 Microsoft SPLA Self-Assessment – What It Is, and How to Respond

-Many of our clients have been contacting us in recent weeks (mid-late 2017) regarding notices they received from Microsoft requesting an internal self-assessment of their license positions under their Services Provider License Agreements (SPLAs).
+Many of our clients contact us regarding notices they received from Microsoft requesting an internal self-assessment of their license positions under their Services Provider License Agreements (SPLAs).
 Naturally, many of those clients have questions about that process and the ramifications of cooperating with Microsoft.

 For those who may be unaware, SPLA is the principal licensing framework that Microsoft uses in order to enable online service providers to incorporate Microsoft’s software products in the solutions that those providers host for their customers over the Internet.
 Unlike traditional license agreements, which typically entail capital expenditures in order to acquire perpetual software licenses that can last longer than the term of the purchasing agreement, SPLA entails a monthly reporting model.
 Each month, service providers measure their usage of Microsoft products in their hosted environments, and they report that usage to authorized SPLA resellers.
 The resellers then generate invoices based on those reports, which the service providers typically pay as an operating expense.